Important Puppy Development Stages – Week By Week

 These little pups are tucking into some puppy food.
 Though the little guy in front doesn’t seem too impressed!

-If the weather is warm enough, puppies will be spending some time outdoors now.
+If the weather is warm enough, my puppies spend some time outdoors now.
 Mealtimes are a messy process, so feeding puppies out in the yard can be a good idea.

 Breeder Involvement